OvidijusParsiunas/active-table/README.md

 <active-table content='[["Planet"],["Earth"]]'/>
 ```

-The exact syntax for the above will vary depending on the framework of your choice (see here).
+The exact syntax for the above example will vary depending on the framework of your choice ([see here](https://activetable.io/docs/examples)).

 ### :dart: Roadmap